CopyCat73/Pure-LogAnalyzer/README.md

 # Pure-LogAnalyzer
-Convert pure job logs to a more concise format
+Convert pure job logs to a more concise and reusable format

 ## Usage